-RESOLUTION FOR BOARD MEETING OF FEBRUARY 16, 2017
+RESOLUTION FOR BOARD MEETING OF FEBRUARY 21, 2019

-RESOLUTION sponsored by the Board of Commissioners recognizing the month of February 2017 as Black History Month and honoring Fred Rice
+RESOLUTION sponsored by the Board of Commissioners recognizing the month of February as Black History Month

-WHEREAS, in 1915, Dr. Carter G. Woodson, the father of Black history, founded the Association for the Study of African American Life and History with five others in Chicago, and this association would then champion for the establishment of Negro History Week as a way to recognize the accomplishments of African Americans to our economic, cultural, spiritual and political development; and
+WHEREAS, in 1915 Dr. Carter G. Woodson, with the help of others, founded the Association for the Study of African American Life and History.
+This association would later champion for the establishment of Negro History Week as a way to recognize the accomplishments of African Americans to our economic, cultural, spiritual and political development; and

-WHEREAS, in 1926, Dr. Woodson's dreams of a Negro History Week became a reality and in 1976, the Association succeeded in expanding the observance to Black History Month which should be recognized yearround to call this nation's attention to the continued need to battle racism, pursue equal opportunity and equal justice and genuinely live up to this nation's democratic ideals and founding principles; and
+WHEREAS, in 1926, Dr. Woodson's dreams of a Negro History Week became a reality, paving the way for the observance of Black History Month fifty years later in 1976, and

+WHEREAS, the move from a week-long observation to a month-long observation was considered to be a great success of the Association, evidencing the belief that Black History should be recognized year-round to call this nation's attention to the continued need to battle racism, pursue equal opportunity, justice and genuinely live up to this nation's democratic ideals and founding principles; and